By Les Mottosky

 For good reason too.

 In a sport typically won by men, the 2026 Cocodona was won outright by race veteran Rachel Entrekin.
 More than that, she set a course record of 56 hours 9 minutes and 48 seconds.
 And maybe most remarkably she did all of it on 19 minutes of sleep!
-She took her first – what Rachel calls 'dirt nap' – at about the 200 mile mark, after she began hallucinating and even falling asleep while she was running!
+Rachel took her first – what she calls a 'dirt nap' – at about the 200 mile mark, after she began hallucinating and even falling asleep while she was running!
 She laid down on the side of the trail for 300 seconds, bounced up feeling refreshed and got back after it.

 But it might be more than that.